Zibsun/leands/docs/meetings.md

 * Everyone takes tasks to move them to the next column by the next stand up.
 * The team first focuses on the older tasks.

-Try shorten the stand-up to 15-20 minutes.
+Try to shorten the stand-up to 15-20 minutes.
 It might seem like a challenging task.
 Over time, you will learn to make it even faster:

 * You might start discussing every ticket on your early stand-ups.
 Later, you will learn to focus on blockers only as your team experience grows.
 * The team learns to work with a board outside the stand-up, identifying blockers, tagging statuses in comments, breaking down work into tasks, etc.